Explore Jobs

 Find Gerontological Nurse Practitioner jobs near me

-Nursing degrees come in all shapes and sizes: On one hand, a certified nursing assistant certificate can be earned as early as four to 12 weeks, while at the other end of the spectrum, a doctor of nursing practice degree is another two years of school on top of the four it took to earn your bachelor’s degree.
+Nursing degrees vary widely in duration: a certified nursing assistant certificate can be completed in as little as four to 12 weeks, while a doctor of nursing practice may require an additional two years beyond a bachelor’s degree.

-Here is a list of the basic degrees associated with nursing and their average starting salaries:
+Here’s a list of nursing degrees and their average starting salaries:

 The highest-paid nursing jobs are in California.
-In California, registered nurses make an average of $133,340 a year and nurse practitioners make an average of $158,130, the highest of any state in both categories.
+Registered nurses in California earn an average of $133,340 annually, while nurse practitioners make an average of $158,130, the highest in the nation.

 References